What is a breast augmentation?

 What are the possible approaches?

-Axillary scar This scar is located in the armpit.
-However, it may require a longer incision, is more visible and can be more problematic or a source of infection.
-It is virtually no longer used.
+Axillary scar: this scar is located in the armpit.
+However, it may require a longer incision, is more visible and can be more problematic or a source of infection; it is rarely used nowadays.

 Where is the breast implant placed?

-In front of the pectoral muscle In front of the pectoral muscle: the implant is placed above the pectoral muscle.
-This type of implantation is simpler and can achieve good results when the thickness of the gland is sufficient to camouflage the prosthesis.
+In front of the pectoral muscle: the implant is placed above the pectoral muscle.
+This type of implantation is simpler and can achieve good results when the thickness of the gland is sufficient to conceal the implant.
 However, results may vary if the thickness of the gland decreases over the course of the patient’s life (pregnancy, menopause, weight loss).

 How long do breast implants last?

 Silicone breast implants are generally considered “reliable”, and can last a minimum of 10 to 15 years.
-However, this may depend on a number of factors, such as the type of implant used, implant quality, general health and post-operative care.
-It’s important to talk to your surgeon to get a clearer idea of how long your breast implants will last.
+However, this may depend on a number of factors, such as the type of implant used, implant quality, general health, and post-operative care.
+Talking to your surgeon is essential to get a clearer idea of how long your breast implants will last.

-It is also important to remember that breast prostheses sometimes need to be replaced over timefor reasons such as leakage, displacement or loss of shape.
-So you need to keep a close eye on your body and follow up regularly with your surgeon to make sure everything is going well.
+Additionally, remembering that implants sometimes need to be replaced over time is important.
+This is due to reasons such as leakage, displacement, or loss of shape.
+Therefore, you need to keep a close eye on your body and follow up regularly with your surgeon to ensure everything is going well.

-As with all women, you should continue to undergo breast cancer screening.
-If an X-ray examination is prescribed, it is advisable to inform the radiologist of the presence of implants.
+As with all women, you should continue to undergo breast cancer screenings.
+If an X-ray examination is prescribed, it is recommended to inform the radiologist of the presence of implants.

 Breast augmentation: when is it appropriate?

-What are the possible complications of breast augmentation?
+What are the possible complications of a breast augmentation?

-Scars Scars may be more visible or painful than expected, and may take longer to fade.
+Scars: may be more visible or painful than expected and may take longer to fade.

-Implant rejection Rejection of a breast implant can occur when the body rejects the implant as a foreign body.
-This complication is extremely rare.
+Implant rejection: rejection can occur when the body rejects the implant as a foreign body; this complication is extremely rare.

-How do I choose my breast augmentation surgeon?
+How do I choose the surgeon for my breast augmentation?

 There are several factors to consider when choosing a surgeon:

-Competence and experience Make sure the surgeon has solid training and experience in cosmetic breast surgery.
+Competence and experience: ensure the surgeon has solid training and experience in cosmetic breast surgery.
 Ask for photos of previous procedures to get an idea of the surgeon’s skill level.

-Certifications Check that the surgeon is certified by the appropriate medical societies.
-In Belgium, recognized surgeons are members of the Royal Belgian Society of Plastic Surgery(https://www.rbsps.org/fr/accueil.html).
+Certifications: check that the surgeon is certified by the appropriate medical societies.
+In Belgium, recognised surgeons are members of the Royal Belgian Society of Plastic Surgery(https://www.rbsps.org/fr/accueil.html).

-Communication Communication: Make sure you feel comfortable talking openly with your surgeon about your expectations and concerns.
-Good communication with your surgeon is important for a satisfying and confident result.
+Communication: make sure you feel comfortable talking openly with your surgeon about your expectations and concerns.
+Good communication with your surgeon is important for optimal results.

-Rates Make sure you understand the costs associated with the operation.
-In fact, it’s essential to ask for details of the fees that will be included in the final price, such as the surgeon’s fees, anesthesia, hospitalization and equipment costs.
+Rates: make sure you understand the costs associated with the operation.
+In fact, asking for details of the fees is essential so you can understand what the final price covers.
+This typically includes the surgeon’s fees, anaesthesia, hospitalisation, and equipment costs.

 Is this a routine procedure?

-Breast augmentation is a common and safe surgical procedure for improving breast size, shape and symmetry.
-Our clinic offers personalized solutions for every patient, using the latest techniques and technologies to ensure natural, long-lasting results.
+A breast augmentation is a common and safe surgical procedure for improving breast size, shape, and symmetry.
+Our clinic offers personalised solutions for every patient, using the latest techniques and technologies to ensure natural and long-lasting results.
 This is an important and personal decision, which is why we take the time to understand your needs and expectations to offer you the most suitable treatment.
-Contact us to find out more about breast augmentation and to schedule a consultation with our team of plastic surgery specialists.
+Contact us to find out more about breast augmentations and to schedule a consultation with our team of plastic surgery specialists.

 Your other questions

-- There are no contraindications to breastfeeding after breast augmentation.
+• There are no contraindications to breastfeeding after breast augmentation.
 Only the peri-areolar incision may reduce the ability to breastfeed.
-Talk to your surgeon!
+This can be discussed with your surgeon.

-- It’s perfectly possible to have a mammogram with implants if you’ve had a breast augmentation.
-However, please inform the technician and radiologist before the examination.
+• Having mammogram with implants is definitely possible, however, please inform the technician and radiologist before the examination.

 Your journey in 3 steps